 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Check the liquid in the IV bag before you give the TPN.
-If the bag has a leak or if you see solid pieces in the TPN bag, do not use it.
-Get a new bag of TPN and tell your health caregiver.
+- Check the liquid in the IV bag before you use this medicine.
+Do not use it if the bag has a leak or the liquid is cloudy or has solid pieces in it.
+Get a new bag and tell your caregiver.

 - Use a new needle and syringe each time you inject your medicine.